MyMel2001/samantha-super-sexy/README.md

 # Samantha Viewer ***(Super Sexy Mode)***

-This project provides a web-based viewer for the Samantha VRM model, integrated with an AI chat powered by OpenWebUI.
+This project provides a web-based viewer for the Samantha 3D model, integrated with an AI chat powered by OpenWebUI.
 He has a super cool tail only on one side that wasn't an accident at all! :P

 ## Setup Instructions